The demand for a heart transplant would be considered price: | Study Prep in Pearson+

 Step 1: Understand the concept of price elasticity of demand, which measures how much the quantity demanded of a good responds to a change in its price.
 It is calculated as the percentage change in quantity demanded divided by the percentage change in price.

-Step 2: Identify the nature of the good or service in question—in this case, a heart transplant.
-Consider whether consumers have substitutes or alternatives and how essential the good is for consumers.
+Step 2: Recall the definitions of elasticity types: if demand is elastic, quantity demanded changes more than the price change; if inelastic, quantity demanded changes less than the price change; if unit elastic, quantity demanded changes exactly proportionally; and if perfectly elastic, consumers will only buy at one price and none at others.

-Step 3: Recognize that a heart transplant is a life-saving medical procedure with very few or no substitutes, making it essential for those who need it.
+Step 3: Consider the nature of the good in question — a heart transplant is a life-saving medical procedure with no close substitutes, making consumers (patients) less sensitive to price changes because the need is urgent and essential.

-Step 4: Based on the essential nature and lack of substitutes, conclude that the demand for a heart transplant is price inelastic, meaning that changes in price have little effect on the quantity demanded.
+Step 4: Based on this, recognize that the demand for a heart transplant is likely to be price inelastic, meaning that changes in price have little effect on the quantity demanded.

-Step 5: Contrast this with other types of elasticity: price elastic demand occurs when consumers can easily switch to alternatives; unit elastic means proportional change; perfectly elastic means demand drops to zero with any price increase.
-None of these fit the heart transplant scenario.
+Step 5: Conclude that the correct classification for the demand of a heart transplant is 'inelastic' because the quantity demanded does not significantly decrease even if the price rises.

 Watch next